top of page

 A little bit about me

-I live in the lovely green Kent countryside with my family.
+I live in the beautiful green Kent countryside with my family.

 When not in my studio, I love walking in nature, cooking, yoga, art & spending time with my family.